richeterre/SwiftGoal/README.md

 Requirements
 ------------

-SwiftGoal runs on iOS 9+ and requires Swift 2.0 and Xcode 7.0 to build.
+SwiftGoal runs on iOS 9+ and requires Xcode 7.1 with Swift 2.1 to build.

 Setup
 -----